-In our latest interview, Totalmobile’s Managing Director for Local Government & Healthcare, Charles Knight provides an overview of the Hackitt Review, why recording information for auditing purposes and compliance is important in local government, the Every Officer concept and how mobile technology can help improve efficiencies, mobility and service delivery across local authorities.
+In our latest interview, Totalmobile’s Managing Director for Public Services, Charles Knight provides an overview of the situation faced as a result of the pandemic, and how Totalmobile’s Every Officer concept and mobile technology can help improve efficiencies, mobility and service delivery across local authorities.
 Charles has extensive experience in working with councils and the local government sector on implementing digital solutions in order to achieve improved efficiencies and joined Totalmobile in 2016 to ensure our customers are fully benefiting from Totalmobile’s solutions.

-How do you think mobile technology will help local councils going forward?
+How do you think mobile technology will help local authorities going forward?

 Mobile Workforce Management from Totalmobile